-Note: Accelerated degree program students should follow the instructions in their admission e-mails and letters.
+Note: Accelerated/4+1 degree program students should follow the instructions in their admission emails and letters.
 Non-degree/non-matriculated students do not need to pay an admission deposit.

 Manage Binghamton University Computer Account

 You will access your computer account by logging in with your user ID and computer account password.
-To activate your computer account, go to the Binghamton University Account Access webpage.
-Click on "Activate Password," then follow the instructions.
-To change your password or security questions for your computer account, click on "Manage Account Profile," then follow the instructions.
+To activate your computer account, go to the Binghamton University Password Portal webpage.
+Select the option "I am claiming my account for the first time," then follow the instructions.
+To change your password or security questions for your computer account, select the option "I know my username / password and I want to change my password," then follow the instructions.

 Submit Official, Final Transcript(s)

 This requirement applies to all enrolling students, both matriculated and non-matriculated.
-The Graduate School must receive the required documentation in a timely manner to ensure that your student record is updated.
+The Office of Graduate Admissions must receive the required documentation in a timely manner to ensure that your student record is updated.
 You must submit your official, final transcript(s) no later than 6 weeks after the beginning of the semester in which you start graduate studies.